 Pampushka at the Sun & 13 Cantons

 We feel cockily confident in asserting that you’ve probably never had Ukrainian food before, which is a pity, because if it’s all as good as the stuff they’re serving at Pampushka – wild mushroom & tarragon dumplings; clay pot chicken with root vegetables; layered chocolate & cream cake – then we’ve all been missing out.
-Luckily, you can find out for yourself at the Sun & 13 Cantons for the next few months.
+Luckily, you’ve got until the 14th to find out for yourself at the Sun & 13 Cantons.

 Details: Until April 2020 | The Three Compasses, 99 Dalston Lane, E8 1NH